MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/breadcrumb.md

 ## Description

 Breadcrumbs should be used as a navigational aid in your app or site.
 They indicate the current page's location within a hierarchy and help the user understand where they are in relation to the rest of that hierarchy.
-They also afford one-click access to higher levels of that hierarchy.
+Breadcrumb also provides one-click access to higher levels of that hierarchy.

 This code component provides a wrapper around the [Fluent UI Breadcrumb](https://developer.microsoft.com/fluentui#/controls/web/breadcrumb) control for use in canvas & custom pages.